SunOS-Linux/SunOS-Installer/README (Advance).md

 ## Set Hostname

 This is the name of your computer.
-I name mine "Arch", but you can change it to whatever you want your host to be.

-    $   echo Arch > /etc/hostname
+    $   echo Sun > /etc/hostname

 ---